solidjs/solid-testing-library/README.md

 💡 If you are using Jest or vitest, you may also be interested in installing `@testing-library/jest-dom` so you can use [the custom jest matchers](https://github.com/testing-library/jest-dom).

+## Integration with Vite

+A working Vite template setup with `solid-testing-library` and TypeScript support can be found [here](https://github.com/solidjs/templates/tree/master/ts-vitest).

 ## Docs

 See the [docs](https://testing-library.com/docs/preact-testing-library/intro) over at the Testing Library website.